fpgasystems/hacc/infrastructure-validation/mpi/README.md

 *Message passing interface validation with mpich.*

 ## Results
-In this experiment, we have reserved five servers (alveo-u55c-01 to alveo-u55c-05) where alveo-u55c-01 is the local instance connecting to the remotes. **Please, remember that** ```sgutil validate iperf``` **sets -n (the number of processes to use) to two.** This means that each remote server will execute two copies of the compiled MPI program—so the local server receives results from a total of eight processors:
+In this experiment, we have reserved five servers (alveo-u55c-01 to alveo-u55c-05) where alveo-u55c-01 is the local instance connecting to the remotes. **Please, remember that** ```sgutil validate iperf``` **sets -n (the number of processes to use) to two.** This means that each remote server will execute two copies of the compiled *hello_world.c* MPI program—so the local server receives results from a total of eight processors:

 ![CLI command (left), hosts file and MPI call (middle), and results (right).](./infrastructure-validation-mpi-results.png "CLI command (left), hosts file and MPI call (middle), and results (right).")
 *CLI command (left), hosts file and MPI call (middle), and results (right).*

 ## Background materials

-### MPI program source code
+### MPI program (hello_world.c) source code
 The following is the source code of the MPI program which is compiled on the local server and executed on the remote servers specified on the [hosts file](#hosts-file):

 ```c